nguyenhuynhdat/nguyenhuynhdat.github.io/about.md

 layout: default
 ---

-# Greeting from Vietnam
+# Greeting from Vietnam!

 Hi you all,

 My name is Dat and I am from Vietnam.
-I learned Linux as a hobby years ago but eventually nowadays, I am using Linux on everything I can (my desktop with Ubuntu LTS, my laptop with Debian Jessie or my Raspberry Pi with Runeaudio).
+I learned Linux as a hobby years ago but eventually nowadays, I am using the OS on everything I can (my desktop with Ubuntu LTS, my laptop with Debian Jessie or my Raspberry Pi with Runeaudio - an Arch).

 This site is created out of the love for Debian/ Ubuntu and Openbox.
 Although the though of "who am I to write this kind of tutorial?" is always lurking at the back of my mind, writing it has been a journey of pure joy.